 A leader in optical research and development, Dr. Ochoa became an astronaut in 1991.
 Dr. Ochoa has logged over 40 days in space, on missions STS-56 (1993), STS-66 (1994), STS-96 (1999), and STS-110 (2002).

-Since December 31, 2012, Dr. Ochoa has served as Director, Johnson Space Center, while her educational and professional leadership continues to be an inspiration for all Grossmont students.
+From December 31, 2012 through 2018, Dr. Ochoa served as Director, Johnson Space Center after a 30 year career with NASA, while her educational and professional leadership continues to be an inspiration for all Grossmont students.

 As a teenage food server at IHOP, Julia Stewart could not have foreseen the lifelong passion her first part time job would create.